dfguan/deSPI/README.md

 deSPI is a novel read classification tool which classifies reads by recognizing and analyzing the matches between reads and reference with de Bruijin graph-based lightweight reference indexing.

-deSPI is mainly designed by Bo Liu and developed by Dengfeng Guan in Center for Bioinformatics, Harbin Institute of Technology, China.
+deSPI is mainly designed by Dr. Bo Liu and developed by Mr. Dengfeng Guan with the supervision of Prof. Yadong Wang in Center for Bioinformatics, Harbin Institute of Technology, China.

 ### Parameters
 #### deSPI-download